vorSherer/code-201-prework/README.md

 ##### NOTE: If you have taken Code 101 already, skip to #3.
 The guide in #3 is similar to Code 101's prework but contains additional steps you must complete prior to Code 201.

 ##### 1. Code 101
-If you are completely new to coding, consider completing [Code 101](https://www.codefellows.org/courses/code-101/intro-to-software-development-and-careers-in-tech) to build your first website using HTML and CSS and to find out if a career in software development is right for you.
+If you are completely new to coding, consider completing <a href="https://www.codefellows.org/courses/code-101/intro-to-software-development-and-careers-in-tech" target="_blank">Code 101</a> to build your first website using HTML and CSS and to find out if a career in software development is right for you.

 ##### 2. Ensure your laptop up to the task of coding